 Step 2 – look for Eclipse folder

-All you do now is that you look for the Eclipse folder among all folders.
+All you do know is that you look for the Eclipse folder among all folders.
 Should be pretty easy.

 Step 3 – right click on ECLIPSE program and select PROPERTIES

 Great now you have to open the folder and you will see the Eclipse program, so you click on it with the right mouse button.
-Context menu will be presented to you and you click on PROPERTIES.
+The context menu will be presented to you and you click on PROPERTIES.

 Step 4 – click on OPEN FILE LOCATION

-You will now see the properties window of the Eclipse start menu shortcut, which we’ll now utilize to find installation folder of Eclipse.
-All you do here it click on OPEN FILE LOCATION.
+You will now see the properties window of the Eclipse start menu shortcut, which we’ll now utilize to find the installation folder of Eclipse.
+All you do here is click on OPEN FILE LOCATION.

 Step 5 – click on user name in top bar